fslaborg/Cytoscape.NET/README.md

 # Build only
 build.sh

-# Full release buildchain: build, test, pack, build the docs, push a git tag, publ�sh the nuget package, release the docs
+# Full release buildchain: build, test, pack, build the docs, push a git tag, publísh the nuget package, release the docs
 build.sh release

 # The same for prerelease versions: